 What is Disabled Person-Led Monitoring Research?

 The United Nations Convention on the Rights of Persons with Disabilities is an international agreement.
 It sets out what governments must do to make sure disabled people have the same rights as everybody else.
-Read the Convention here https://www.odi.govt.nz/united-nations-convention-on-the-rights-of-persons-with-disabilities/read-the-convention/
+You can read the Convention here.

-In 2018, the Donald Beasley Institute was appointed by the Disabled Persons Organisation Coalition (DPO Coalition) and the New Zealand Government as the research partner to carry out the monitoring research.
+In 2018, the Donald Beasley Institute was appointed by the Disabled Persons Organisation Coalition (DPO Coalition) and the Government of New Zealand as the research partner to carry out the monitoring research.

-Over three years we will be conducting inclusive and accessible research that enables disabled people to share with us their experiences of human rights in Aotearoa New Zealand, on behalf of the DPO Coalition.
+Over three years we will conduct inclusive and accessible research on behalf of the DPO Coalition that enables disabled people to share with their experiences of human rights in Aotearoa New Zealand.
 We will also be monitoring the progressive realisation of the Convention at a systemic level.
 This means investigating systems and policies that have resulted in the violation of disabled people's rights.

 We will be using this webpage to publish updated information, including advertisements, calls to participate, research documents and forms, the final reports, as well as all of the content in accessible formats (audio, Easy Read, large print, New Zealand Sign Language and te Reo Māori).